 Installation Guide#

-This guide covers installing NeMo Curator and verifying your installation is working correctly.
-For configuration after installation, see Configuration.
+This guide covers installing NeMo Curator with support for all modalities and verifying your installation is working correctly.

 System Requirements#

-For comprehensive system requirements and production deployment specifications, see Production Deployment Requirements.
+For comprehensive system requirements and production deployment specifications, refer to Production Deployment Requirements.

 Quick Start Requirements: